 As a family that deals with food allergies, Disney is like the Holy Land of vacation destinations, so I wanted to do it right by staying on site to take advantage of the allergy-friendly restaurants.

 Despite knowing it was going to be crazy expensive, we made a goal to enjoy a debt-free Disney.

 Yes, we had other debt, but the goal was to take this Disney trip without adding to it.

 And we started strong.
 We managed to save half of our goal in just a couple of months.

 And that’s when all hell broke loose.
 Car repairs, vet bills, housing repairs, and other unexpected expenses had us emptying out the Disney fund in the span of a couple weeks.

 The smart thing might have been to cancel the trip, but everything was already arranged so we just decided to enjoy the moment and deal with the cost later.

 While I had an excuse for why debt-free Disney didn’t happen, the failure still stung.

 So I started 2018 with the goal of paying off our debt as soon as possible.
-Regardless of it being interest-free, I just wanted it gone.
-We managed to slash our expenses, prioritize our spending and pay off the debt 8 months later.

 Instead of accepting debt as a given and something that was simply managed, I started viewing our finances as something I needed to master.